dappnode/DAppNodeDocs/docs/user/product-manual/community.md

 ## Community Treasury

 If you collaborate with DAppNode, developing packages, helping other users, creating content, you can be rewarded for that.
-You can get more information about that on the link.
+You can get more information about our Community Treasury here.

 ## Forum Discourse

-[Forum](https://discourse.dappnode.io/) is a place where you can find guides, support, support questions, and so much information.
+Our [Forum](https://discourse.dappnode.io/) is a place where you can find guides, support, support questions, and other information.

 ## Github

-DAppNode is an Open Source Project, you can review the code and even contribute by yourself on [DAppNode Github](https://github.com/dappnode).
+DAppNode is an Open Source Project, you can review the code and even contribute to the project yourself on our [Github Page](https://github.com/dappnode).